MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 The following table shows the list of software composition analysis (SCA) partners that are partnered with Defender for Cloud.

-SCA partners play a vital role in software development by identifying and managing open-source and third-party components within applications.
+SCA partners play a vital role in software development by identifying and managing open-source and partner components within applications.
 This process ensures that these components are secure, free from known vulnerabilities, and compliant with their respective licenses.

 | Partner name | Description | Documentation |
 |--|--|--|